Vietnam.vn - Nền tảng quảng bá Việt Nam

 anh-3.jpg

-Baby BQK recovered quickly after surgery
+Baby BQK is recovering quickly after surgery.

-Vinmec Central Park – Bringing Vietnamese neurology closer to international standards
+Vinmec Central Park – Bringing Vietnamese neurology closer to international standards.

 anh-4.jpg

-According to Dr. Tri, the successful surgery at Vinmec Central Park not only helped baby K. escape from persistent seizures, but also opened up a completely new direction in the treatment of complex neurological diseases.
+According to Dr. Tri, the successful surgery at Vinmec Central Park not only helped baby K. escape persistent seizures, but also opened up a completely new direction in the treatment of complex neurological diseases.

-Source: https://baohatinh.vn/robot-autoguide-lan-dau-xuat-hien-tai-viet-nam-buoc-ngoat-cong-nghe-trong-dieu-tri-dong-kinh-post292447.html
+Source: https://baohatinh.vn/robot-autoguide-lan-dau-xuat-appear-in-vietnam-buoc-ngoat-cong-nghe-trong-dieu-tri-dong-kinh-post292447.html

 Comment (0)